 Covid-19Our parish safety response to the pandemic

-To receive the link click ‘About Us’ above and then ‘Subscribe to Magazine’ to get the online service link plus a midweek news magazine from the church.
+To receive the link click ‘About Us’ above and then ‘Subscribe to Magazine’ to get the online service link plus the Friday news magazine from the church.

 Let us be a church at prayer for our community and the world…